kony/Material-Response/README.md

 # Material-Response
 Application to show the Material Response animation using kony animations.

+What is Material Response ?
+Ink ripples confirm user input by immediately expanding outward from the point of touch.

 **To Run This App for Kony Visualizer Enterprise:**

 1. Download the project zip file.